 Keeping rat numbers to a minimum

-In light of this we all must take responsibility to help keep rat numbers to a minimum during this period, in the domestic environment this means:
+We must all must take responsibility to help keep rat numbers to a minimum.
+In the domestic environment this means:

 - removing all food completely not just at night - food is the number one driver of infestations